-- 1. The war on poverty did not begin five years ago in America. - 2.
-It began when this country began. - It has been the most successful war on poverty in the history of nations. - (1) There is more wealth in America today, more broadly shared, than in any nation in the world. - 4.
+- 1. The war on poverty in America did not begin five years ago. - 2.
+It began when this country began. - 3.
+It has been the most successful war on poverty in the history of nations. - (1) There is more wealth in America today, more broadly shared, than in any nation in the world. - 4.
 We are a great nation.
-We must never forget how we became great. - (1) America is a great nation not because of what government did for people - but because of what people did for themselves.
+We must never forget how we became great. - (1) America is a great nation not because of what government did for people -- but because of what people did for themselves.

-It is time to apply the lessons of that great revolution to our present problems.
+It is time to apply the lessons of the American Revolution to our present problems.

-- 1. Let us increase the wealth of America so that we can provide more generously for the aged; for the needy; for those who cannot help themselves. - 2.
-But, for those who are able to help themselves -- what we need are not more millions on welfare rolls - but more millions on payrolls.
+1. Let us increase the wealth of America so that we can provide more generously for the aged; for the needy; for all those who cannot help themselves.

-3. Instead of government jobs, and government housing, and government welfare, let government use its tax and credit policies to enlist for the unfinished business of America, the greatest engine of progress ever developed in the history of man - American private enterprise.

-for more effecting the got will will (1) Let private enterprise provide the jobs, train the unemployed, build the homes, profide the new new opportunities for Americans to own their own which spots which will laws a produce

-Let us enlist in this great cause the millions of Americans in volunteer organizations who will bring a dedication to this task that no amount of money could ever buy.
+- 2. But, for those who are able to help themselves -- what we need are not more millions on welfare rolls -- but more millions on payrolls. - 3.
+Instead of government jobs, and government housing, and government welfare, let government use its tax and credit policies to enlist in this battle the greatest engine of progress ever developed in the history of man -- American private enterprise. - (1) Private enterprise, far more effectively than the government, can provide the jobs, train the unemployed, build the homes, offer the new opportunities which will produce progress not promises in solving the problems of America. - 4.
+Let us enlist in this great cause the millions of Americans in volunteer organizations who will bring a dedication to this task that no amount of money could ever buy. - 5.
+Let us build bridges to human dignity across that gulf which today separates black America from white America. - (1) Black Americans don't want more government programs which perpetuate dependency. - (2) They don't want to be a colony in a nation.

-- 5. Let us build bridges to human dignity across that gulf which today separates millions of our fellow-citizens from the pride and self-respect that can only come if they have an equal chance to own their own homes, to own their own businesses be a manager or an executive as well as a worker, to have a piece of the action in the exciting ventures of American private enterprise. - 6.
-We have looked too long to government to solve our problems.
-It is time to turn now to the source of our strength.
-The imagination, the drive, the creative energies of two-hundred-million free Americans.
+- (3) They want the pride, the self-respect and the dignity that can only come if they have an equal chance to own their own homes, their own businesses, to be managers and executives as well as workers, to have a piece of the action in the exciting ventures of private enterprise. - (4) I pledge that we shall have new programs which will provide that equal chance.